liauhyj/CA/README.md

 For more information about the CA, please refer to 99 CA Instructions.pdf.

-For part 1 and 2, please refer to Team-4 CA_Part_1_final.ipynb and CA_part2_jon.py respectively.
+Our submissions for part 1 and 2 are Team-4 CA_Part_1_final.ipynb and CA_part2_jon.py respectively.

 There are 2 parts to this CA.